ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. image:: _static/SaveSearch.jpg

 The newly saved dataset can now be accessed in your dataARC profile.
 Select Manage - Profile (replaced Login text) located at the top right of the menu.
 Your new dataset will be listed under Saved Searches.
 Select Request Download to download the data in jSON format.
 If you are interested in previewing what datasets are in your search result, go to the :ref:`Results Preview<Results - Preview the data>` section.
 To better understand the three types of results (matched, related, and contextual), refer to the :ref:`Interpreting Results<Interpreting Results: Why do I have three sets of results?>` section below.
-To better understand **why** you recieved the results that you did, visit the :ref:`Why?<Why?
+To better understand **why** you received the results that you did, visit the :ref:`Why?<Why?
 An interactive visualization tool for understanding your results>` Section.

 Interpreting Results: Why do I have three sets of results?
 ===============================================================